Neymar and Pedro scored once while Cesc Fabregas bagged a double as the reigning champions extended their lead at the top of the Primera Division.

 The hosts started brightly, taking the game to their illustrious opponents and Victor Valdes pulled off two superb saves in the 17th minute.

-First, the Spain international denied Molina from point-blank range after the striker had got free on the byline, before rushing along his line to push away Juan Carlos' firm downward header from six yards.
+First, the Spain international denied Molina from point-blank range after the striker got free on the byline, before rushing along his line to push away Juan Carlos' firm downward header from six yards.

 A difficult start was made more problematic for Barcelona when Messi was withdrawn in the 21st minute after picking up an ankle injury in the build up to Carlos' chance.